prabh8331/ISS_e2e_data_engineering_project/readme.md

 [Link to docker compose file](Containers/Spark/docker-compose.yml)

-Spark cluster has Master and Worker architecture, `note: For this project i  just using 1 master and 1 worker node cluster`
+Spark cluster has Master and Worker architecture, `note: For this project using 1 master and 1 worker node cluster`

 1. Master Node: it coordinates the execution of spark applications and manages the cluster resources
 2. Worker Node: this perform the actual data processing tasks